fgero/dhcpv6-mod/README.md

 Do the same with any Network for which you have enabled "IPv6 Interface Type" to any other than "Disabled".

 Then, the odhcp6c process should stop within a few seconds.

-Also deactivate IPv6 in LAN if you have set that.

 You can reactivate it later by changing the same setting to "DHCPv6".